bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

-In addition to the parameters that can be used within the *@task* decorator, :numref:`supported_streams` summarizes the *Stream* parameter that can be used within the *@task* decorator for the function parameters when using the
+In addition to the parameters that can be used within the *@task* decorator, :numref:`supported_streams` summarizes the *StdIOStream* parameter that can be used within the *@task* decorator for the function parameters when using the
 @binary, @ompss and @mpi decorators.
-In particular, the *Stream* parameter is used to indicate that a parameter is going to be considered as a *FILE* but as a stream (e.g. :math:`>`, :math:`<` and :math:`2>` in bash) for the @binary,
+In particular, the *StdIOStream* parameter is used to indicate that a parameter is going to be considered as a *FILE* but as a stream (e.g. :math:`>`, :math:`<` and :math:`2>` in bash) for the @binary,
 @ompss and @mpi calls.

-.. table:: Supported Streams for the @binary, @ompss and @mpi decorators
+.. table:: Supported StdIOStreams for the @binary, @ompss and @mpi decorators
     :name: supported_streams
     :widths: auto